Demir Kapija

-Demir Kapija (Демир Капија [ˌdɛmir ˈkapija]) is a small town in North Macedonia, located near the ominous limestone gates of the same name.
+Demir Kapija (Демир Капија [ˌdɛmir ˈkapija]) is a small town in North Macedonia, located near the limestone gates of the same name.
 It has 3,725 inhabitants.
 The town is the seat of Demir Kapija Municipality.

 Etymology

-The name of the town comes from Turkish Demir Kapı (Iron Gate) when the settlement was part of the Ottoman Empire, and is still called Demir Kapı in Turkish.
+The name of the town comes from Ottoman Turkish Demir Kapi (Iron Gate) when the settlement was part of the Ottoman Empire, and is still called Demir Kapı in Turkish.

 History

-Demir-Kapija is a place already mentioned in Classical times under the name of Stenae (Στεναί, "gorge" in Greek).
+Demir-Kapija was already mentioned in Classical times under the name of Stenae (Στεναί, "gorge" in Greek).
 In the earlier dates to the Paeonian era, a fortress was built on the mountain Ramniste, on the foothills of the Demir Kapija settlement and it is still there.
-The ruins are one of only 3 known Paeonian structures in Macedonia unearthed, and they date from 3000 years ago.
-In the Middle Ages Demir Kapija was known as a Slav settlement, under the name of Prosek, while today's name originates from the Turkish reign, meaning "The Iron Gate".
+The ruins are one of only 3 known Paeonian structures in Macedonia, and date from 3000 years ago.
+In the Middle Ages Demir Kapija was a Slav settlement, under the name of Prosek, while today's name originates from Turkish, meaning "The Iron Gate".

-The town of Prosek was used as a fortress due to its good strategic position; history and artifacts suggest this fortress was built in the era of the Macedonian dynasty around 450 BC as a look out to the canyon beyond for troop movements to the north.
+The town of Prosek was used as a fortress due to its good strategic position; history and artifacts suggest this fortress was built in the era of the Macedonian dynasty around 450 BC as a lookout to the canyon beyond for troop movements to the north.
 In the thirteenth century AD, Prosek had become the seat of Dobromir Hriz, and Strez was its well-known commander.

 The former settlement was fortified by walls, and it was used to exist in the Neolithic Age.
-Demir Kapija is hiding numerous localities and invincible remains.
-The research has proved that all the pass periods have left their traces: the Paeonian, Ancient Macedonian, Roman, Byzantine, the period of Samuil, the Turkish as well as the early Christian period.
+Demir Kapija harbours ancient remains from many eras: the Paeonian, Ancient Macedonian, Roman, Byzantine, the period of Samuil, the Ottoman as well as the early Christian period.